 Intervention or control school.

-Researchers adjusted for the characteristics of the individuals (i.e., sex, age, baseline body mass index and outcome of interest at baseline) and the intervention status of the five pairs of schools.
+Researchers adjusted for the characteristics of the individuals (i.e., sex, age, baseline BMI and outcome of interest at baseline) and the intervention status of the five pairs of schools.

 - A multi-level statistical model was used to assess changes in BMI, diet, physical activity and psychological well-being